 Open all week

 Lunch: Monday to Thursday 12-2.15, Friday to Sunday all day

 Dinner: Monday to Thursday 6.30-9.30, Friday to Sunday all day

 Food and drink

-Real ales: Harvey's Sussex Best Bitter, Greene King Abbot Ale, Black Sheep Best Bitter, Theakston Best Bitter, Adnams Southwold Bitter, Sharp's Doom Bar, Fuller's London Pride
+Real ales available: Harvey's Sussex Best Bitter, Greene King Abbot Ale, Black Sheep Best Bitter, Theakston Best Bitter, Adnams Southwold Bitter, Sharp's Doom Bar, Fuller's London Pride